Why do we call our parents "Mom" and "Dad"?

 The long answer

 If four-year-old Frankie wants their parents to watch them go down a slide, they will typically yell something like, "Mommm!!
 Daddd!!
 Watch!"
-It be unusual for them to call out to Susan and Tim by their given names โ€“ even as Frankie enters adulthood.
-Why is that?
+It would be unusual for them to call out to Susan and Tim by their given names โ even as Frankie enters adulthood.
+Why do we call our parents "Mom" and "Dad" instead of their real names?

 Where did "mom" and "dad" come from?

-Linguists theorize that the words โ€œmomโ€ and โ€œdadโ€ come from a positive feedback loop from when infants start to talk.
+Linguists theorize that the words โmomโ and โdadโ come from a positive feedback loop from when infants start to talk.
+It seems to come down to basic human speech development.

 Regardless of where in the world they're born, babies naturally learn to make a few common sounds: ma, ba, and pa.
 During what's known as the "babbling stage," babies will start to form protowords by combining consonant and vowel sounds.
 Thus babies will often start to form words like "mama," "papa," and "baba."

-Parents โ€“ engrained in the societal use of these titles (we'll cover more on this later) โ€“ excitedly repeat the words back to the baby to indicate who they are to the baby: "Yes, 'mama!'
+Parents โ who are already ingrained in the societal use of these titles (we'll cover more on this later) โ excitedly repeat the words back to indicate who they are to the baby: "Yes, 'mama!'
 I am mama."
 Words like "mom" and "dad" are usually easier to pronounce for the young, new speaker than their parents' real names, so the titles stick.

-Because of this universal feedback loop, the words for mom and dad are strikingly similar across languages without any etymological or historical connection.
-For example, the words for "mother" in Mandarin, Swahili, and Swedish are mama, mama, and mamma, respectively. โ€‹Here's a list of how to say "mother" in 98 different languages, if you're curiousโ€‹.
+Because of this universal feedback loop, the words for mom and dad are strikingly similar across languages without any direct etymological or historical connection.
+For example, the words for "mother" in Mandarin, Swahili, and Swedish are โmama,โ โmama,โ and โmamma,โ respectively.
+This similarity in the origin of "mom" and "dad" can be seen globally, showing how these terms have naturally evolved. โโHere's a list of how to say "mother" in 98 different languages, if you're curiousโ.

 Why do kids use "Mom" and "Dad" instead of their parents' real names?